yet-another-ai/qts/README.md

 GPU features are declared on `qts_ggml_sys` / `qts`; details and version pins live in [VERSIONS.md](VERSIONS.md).
 For the vocoder, `qts` and `qts_cli` forward the native ONNX Runtime EP feature set directly, including `acl`, `armnn`, `azure`, `cann`, `coreml`, `cuda`, `directml`, `migraphx`, `nnapi`, `nvrtx`, `onednn`, `openvino`, `qnn`, `rknpu`, `rocm`, `tensorrt`, `tvm`, `vitis`, `webgpu`, and `xnnpack`.
 The default feature set now includes `cuda`, `nvrtx`, and `tensorrt` in addition to the existing GGML defaults.

+**ONNX Runtime build note:** ort does **not** ship prebuilt binaries for every EP combination.
+Its documented prebuilt bundles cover platform-native EPs like `directml`, `xnnpack`, and `coreml`, plus separate bundles for `cuda` + `tensorrt`, `webgpu`, and `nvrtx`.
+If you enable a mixed combination outside those bundles, ort may fall back to downloading a CPU-only runtime unless you compile ONNX Runtime from source.
+In practice, if you want a single build with `cuda`, `nvrtx`, and `tensorrt` all available together, plan on a source-built ORT.

 **Runtime behavior:** with GPU features enabled, `auto` prefers **Metal** on Apple and **Vulkan** on other platforms, then falls back to **CPU** if init fails.
 Builds without those features use **CPU** only for GGML.

 Full workspace: